 1396a(a)(13).
-The executive office of health and human services ("executive office") shall payments to nursing facilities, including other long-term-care services providers, and is authorized to modify the principles of reimbursement to replace the current cost-based methodology rates with
+The executive office of health and human services ("executive office") shall payments to nursing facilities, including other long-term care services providers, and is authorized

-2011, to be consistent with the provisions of this section and Title XIX, 42 U.S.C. § 1396 et seq., of patients and the relative Medicaid occupancy, and to include the following elements to be developed by the executive office:
+2011, to be consistent with the provisions of this section and Title XIX, 42 U.S.C. § 1396 et seq.,

-13 (2) The executive office shall review the current methodology for providing Medicaid
+13 (2) The executive office shall review the current methodology for providing Medicaid price-based methodology back to a cost-based methodology to be paid to all facilities with